whipowill/d2-plugy-qol/README.md

 	- Magic and rare quivers are possible.

 - Drops
-	- Chests are more likely to drop loot.
+	- Chests are less likely to nodrop.
 	- Countess always drops 3 runes.

 ## How To Install